PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### How to prevent concentration of stake in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 For example, when a mining pool in Bitcoin gets too much mining power, the community usually stops contributing to that pool.
-The f(x)Core will rely on the same effect initially.
+The Pundi AIFX will rely on the same effect initially.
 Other mechanisms are in place to smoothen this process as much as possible:

 * **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 * **UI warning:** Wallets can implement warnings that will be displayed to users if they want to delegate to a validator that already has a significant amount of staking power.